Hlth 57A (Health 57A)

 a response could include grimacing, rolling away from your voice, moaning, (instead of talking to you)

-Normal capillary refill , which we will “test” in class, is 2 seconds (not effective on very cold fingers)
+Normal capillary refill , which we will “test” in class, is 2 to 3 seconds (not effective on very cold fingers)

 Causes of fainting, altered mental status, sudden altered mental status, unconsciousness